Skip to main content

 4. Preview your Extension

-After you have successfully generated/downloaded the boilerplate, do the following steps to preview your extension:
+After you have successfully generated or downloaded the boilerplate, follow these steps to preview your extension:

 1. Run the following command: